llwg/trip1/korea.md

 one thing that still puzzles me idk how it happens is restaurants that keep track of all the tables Who ordered the things at that table it is was truly confounding for me. actually it isnt that confounding but it was still interesting. you just go in and say ur order and they say ok and give u it and then after u walk up the counter the person at counter knows who u are what u ate.
 </div>

 Finally i was out of the restaurant .
 I felt the need to Leave, so i built the intention to go to the South-Korean East Coast.
-I thought to take a Train. but there are no trains directly from [성남시](seongnam city) to the East Coast.
+I thought to take a Train. but there appeared to be none trains directly from [성남시](seongnam city) to the East Coast.
 So i rode trains back up to Seoul and then looked to take a train to somewhere on the East Coast.
 However it looked like all the high-speed trains were sold out (and i don't think they had just Normal Trains that go there -- not completely sure about this though?).
 So i decided to take a Bus.

-i went to a Bus Terminal i found by googling bus directions to east coast on naver map. i was very confused for a few mins because i thought the Place U Ride Taxis place in front of the Terminal Building was the Bus Stop. it was actually the big Building behind it.
+i went to a Bus Terminal i found by googling bus directions to east coast on naver map. i was very confused for a few mins because i thought the Place Where You Ride Taxis in front of the Terminal Building was the Bus Stop. it was actually the big Building behind it.

 ![9.15 16:52 GMT+9: i saw this pigeon crossing the road as i was crossing the street to the bus terminal.](pics/20230915_165257.jpg)

 ![9.15 16:53 GMT+9: pigeon. also bottom corners of food tent. tents with food-serving businesses was set up in front of the bus terminal.](pics/20230915_165350.jpg)

-in the Bus Terminal there was some ticket vending machines u can just use the digital application to purchase a ticket. i used it to purchase a ticket to [동해](dong hae) with a Credit Card. very convenient!.
+in the Bus Terminal there was some ticket vending machines u can just navigate its touch screen application thing to purchase a ticket. i used it to purchase a ticket to [동해](dong hae) with a Credit Card. very convenient!.

 then i had a few tens of minutes before bus departure so i browsed bought some things at a convenience store in the station. and ate them. and used bathroom. and then boarded the bus. the bus had a neat thing where u could just scan ur boarding pass ticket. very neat!.